 The Economic Census is conducted every 5 years, currently taken for years ending in "2" and "7," coinciding with the stateside economic census.
 The first CNMI economic census was taken in 1983 for the 1982 census.
 Reported data are for activity taking place throughout the census year.

 The census is conducted using the mailout/mail-back methodology.
 A Memorandum of Agreement between the Census Bureau and the CNMI Government outlines the conditions under which the census is conducted.
 The Commonwealth of the Northern Mariana Islands Government provides input to the census content and helps with publicity.

 Census products summarize data by kind of business for the CNMI and its municipalities.
-Tabulations include the number of establishments, sales, receipts or revenue, annual payroll, first quarter payroll, and employment.
-Tabulations also summarize basic information by sales size category, by employment size category, and industry composition by legal form of organization.
+Tabulations include the number of establishments, sales, receipts or revenue, annual payroll, first quarter payroll, employment, fringe benefits, capital expenditures, depreciation charges, and other data.
+Tabulations also summarize basic information by industry and geographic area, by sales size category, by employment size category, by legal form of organization, and other dimensions.
 All of these tabulations are available through American FactFinder.

 The CNMI government uses census data to assess business activities within their jurisdiction and to estimate the size and composition of economic sectors.
 The government uses estimates to benchmark and weight indexes of industrial production and productivity.
 The private sector uses the data to forecast general economic conditions.

 The Economic Census provides the only comprehensive source of consistent and comparable economic data available for the Commonwealth of the Northern Mariana Islands.